-5. Accrued License Payments
+4. Accrued License Payments

-Accrued license payments totaling \$75,000 were included in Current Liabilities as of March 31, 2010.
+Accrued license payments totaling \$100,000 were included in Current Liabilities as of June 30, 2010.
 These amounts represent patent expenses for the licensed technology expected to be invoiced from M. D. Anderson.
-It is expected that the accrued license payments will be made to M. D. Anderson in 2010.
+It is expected that the accrued license payments will be made to M. D. Anderson in 2010 and the first quarter of 2011.

-6. Additional Paid In Capital For Shares To Be Issued
+5. Additional Paid In Capital For Shares To Be Issued

 In November and December of 2009, the Company sold shares of common stock and warrants to purchase shares of common stock for \$675,000 in cash to investors pursuant to a private placement memorandum.
 These shares were not issued as of the December 31, 2009 year end and the \$675,000 was carried on the Balance Sheet as Additional Paid In Capital For Shares To Be Issued.
-Subsequently in January of 2010, the

-Company issued these investors 2,700,000 shares of common stock and warrants to purchase an additional 2,700,000 shares of common stock.
+Subsequently in January of 2010, the Company issued these investors 2,700,000 shares of common stock and warrants to purchase an additional 2,700,000 shares of common stock.
 The warrants must be exercised within two years from the date of issuance.
 The exercise price of the warrants is \$1.50 a share.

-7. Stockholders' Equity
+6. Stockholders' Equity